testingisdocumenting/znai/znai-docs/znai/snippets/doxygen.md

 Note: Plugin ignores parameters block and only includes the description text

+## Member Args Selection

+Use `args` param to pick an overload to use for comments extraction

+    :include-doxygen-doc: utils::nested::my_func { title: "My Params", args: "(int first_param)" }

+:include-doxygen-doc: utils::nested::my_func { title: "My Params", args: "(int first_param)" }

+Note: Args are coma and spaces sensitive.
+Znai will print available args variants in case of mismatch for you to copy and paste.

 ## Classes Comment Text

 To extract class top level comment, provide full class name